 Valentine's Day 2026: Mister Baker Unveils Limited Edition 'Cupcake Bouquet'

-One of the UAE's oldest bakeries is launching a limited edition cupcake flower bouquet, ahead of this Valentine's Day, giving you gifting options for your spouse or Valentine.Recommended For You UAE closes 230 social media accounts for unlicenced domestic worker hiring in 2025
+One of the UAE's oldest bakeries is launching a limited edition cupcake flower bouquet, ahead of this Valentine's Day, giving you gifting options for your spouse or Valentine.Recommended For You Traffic alert: Sharjah University City entrances, exits closed till 10pm today

 Available by pre-order only between February 9 and February 15, these edible bouquets start from Dh99.